Each year, Power and Water purchases millions of dollars worth of goods, works and services.

 Our procurement process helps us make sound decisions that benefit Territorians and the local economy.

 Our processes are based on a robust framework which integrates all aspects of procurement in a fair and transparent way.
-While we are a Government Owned Corporation, we operate under a separate independent framework.
+While we are a government-owned corporation, we operate under a separate independent framework.

 Our policy and framework aligns with the Northern Territory Government’s Buy Local Plan.
 Our tender assessment criteria includes a mandatory ‘Local Content’ criterion for all competitive procurement activities, with a minimum weighting of 30 per cent.

-Power and Water's Procurement framework is designed to:
+Our procurement framework is designed to:

 - encourage competitive tendering